alexandertrefz/essence/packages/website/diagnostics.md

 `matches snapshot` records what a value LOOKS like, which is what `Printable::toString` answers — so a value with no such answer has nothing to record.
-An `Optional`, a bare structural Union and a `choice` that declares no `toString` are the three that reach this:
+An `Optional` or a `Result` whose payload is not Printable, a bare structural Union, and a `choice` that declares no `toString` are what reach
+this:

 ```essence
 tests {